AyloSrd/signals-for-react/README.md

 <p>{`The count is ${count.sub()}`}</p>
 ```

 To update the value of a signal, you can simply reassign the value using the `.value` property.
 This will update the value of the signal and trigger UI updates if the `.sub()` method is called on the same signal somewhere in the component or down the tree.
-It will also trigger updates for any other signals that depend on it, including satellite and derived readonly signals.
+It will also trigger updates for any other signals that depend on it, including satellites and derived readonly signals.
 ```tsx
 <button onClick={() => count.value *= 2}>Double</button>
 ```
 Subscribing to a signal will cause the component using `useSignal` to re-render, even if the update or subscription is done down the tree.
-However, you can bind the signal to the children using `useSatellite` to prevent unnecessary re-renders, as we will see in the next chapters.
+However, you can bind the signal subscription to the children using satellites, to prevent unnecessary re-renders, as we will see in the next chapters.

+## Satellites
+When it comes to updating the UI, each signal is bound to the component that created it using `useSignal`.
+If a child component, to whom the signal is passed down as a prop, calls `.sub()`, it triggers a re-render cascade from the parent to the child (and the whole component tree).

+However, this approach undermines SFR's goal of minimizing re-renders.
+It essentially leads to the same number of re-renders that would occur if we were using `useState` to lift the state up, without any significant added value.

+Enter satellites.
+A satellite is a signal that has a two-way subscription to another signal: when the parent signal updates, the satellite updates as well, and when the satellites updates, so does the parent signal.
+Moreover, a satellite can be bound to a different component than its parent.
+This allows the child to subscribe to the satellite without triggering the re-renders of an unsubscribed parent and the related component tree.

+Howevern, conceptully, we don't have to see the relation between a signal and the satellites as a hierarchical pyramidal structure, but rather like a chainmail.
+Each satellite, including the original signal, is synchronously influenced by the changes in any other satellite in the chain.
+Therefore, we must consider this entire chain as a unified signal when updating its value.
+The distinction between satellite layers is meaningful primarily for UI updates and component re-renders.

+Finally, as we will see shortly, multiple satellites together form an orbit.

-## useSatellite
+### useSatellite
 A common consequence of lifting the state up in React is that updating the state down the component tree will trigger a re-render of the higher-level parent component that holds the state, even if some of the intermediate components do not directly use or rely on that state.

 The same applies to `useSignal`.
 Due to the way React is build, in fact, SFR signals don't automatically bind to specific components, or pieces of UI (opposite to what SolidJS for instance would do).